montagejs/frb/README.md

 `contains` all operate on strings.  `join` concatenates an array of strings with a given delimiter (or empty string).  `split` breaks a string between every delimiter (or just between every character).
+`join` and `split` are algebraic and can be bound as well as observed.

 ### Conditional